agentsystems/agentsystems/README.md

 ## Key Capabilities

 - **Local Data Processing** - Process data on your infrastructure
-- **Agent Ecosystem** - Discover and share community and commercial agents
+- **Agent Ecosystem** - Discover agents via federated, Git-based indexes—publish your own or connect to community indexes
 - **Container Isolation** - Each agent runs in a separate Docker container
 - **Mix & Match AI Providers** - Use OpenAI, Anthropic, Bedrock, Ollama, and more
 - **Thread-Scoped Execution** - Each request gets its own storage and context
 - **Built-in Egress Control** - Configure URL access for agents
 - **Cryptographic Audit Trail** - Hash-chained logs for operation tracking
 - **Smart Resource Management** - Agents start when needed, stop when idle
-- **Multi-Registry Federation** - Pull agents from multiple sources simultaneously
+- **Multi-Registry Federation** - Connect to multiple agent indexes simultaneously—public, private, or community-run

 ## Quick Start (MacOS and Linux)